yamamaya/AutoDisposer/README.md

 This is an evil library that automatically disposes of objects marked with a specific attribute.
 Of course, **you should dispose objects on your own responsibility**, but if you are lazy, you may feel this library useful.

+## Features
+- Automatically disposes of properties and fields which implements IDisposable and marked with the `OwnedAttribute`.
+- Supports both reference types and Nullable value types.
+- Sets reference types or Nullable types to null after disposing them to help with garbage collection.

 ## Usage
 1. Mark properties or fields that you want to be automatically disposed with the `OwnedAttribute`.